denten-books/plain-text/40-screen.md

 closest possible reading.

 [^ln3-ndc]: Also known as the "single current" or "single Morse" system
 @welk_neutral_2000.

-[^ln3-current]: ITA-2 could also be adopted to work with "double current" devices, in which case 0 would represent "negative current" and 1 "positive current" [@itu_telegraph_1932, 36].
+The later International Telegraph Alphabet No. 2 (ITA2), a convention that preceded ASCII, could also be adopted to work with "double current" devices, in which case 0 would represent "negative current" and 1 "positive current" [@itu_telegraph_1932, 36].

-[^ln3-kittler]: This along with the ominous "laying of cables" that concludes Friedrich Kittler's *Gramophone, Film, Typewriter*.

-[^ln3-tele]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device, sending only high and low pulses through the wire;"
+[^ln3-tele]: See for example @angell_pro_2009, 233: "The telegraph is a digital device, sending only high and low pulses through the wire."
+In
-@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
+@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic."
+In
 @comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

 [^ln3-cont]: Gregory Hickok, a prominent UC Irvine cognitive scientist wrote:
 "The brain samples the world in rhythmic pulses, perhaps even discrete time